dsoftn/Journal2/journal2/src/main/java/com/dsoftn/AppFlow.md

 ### Overview
 - Every Dialog or Class should register to `EventHandler` through `EventHandler.register` method.
 Class that registers itself should implement **CustomEventListener** interface with method `onCustomEvent`.
 With process of registration class will provide list of Events it is interested in.
+- If registered class has no strong reference to it, it will be garbage collected and automatically unregistered.
-- When class is closed `EventHandler.unregister` method should be called.
+- You can manually unregister class with `EventHandler.unregister` method.
 - When event is fired `EventHandler.fireEvent` method should be called.
 This method will pass event to all interested classes.
 - `EventHandler` is part of `OBJECTS` class.